mmesiti/2025-09-09-workshop/content/certificates.md

    word or txt, one paragraph per day).
 To get started, you can try answering the questions: "Why is this important?
 How can it improve my research work?"
    However any other personal reflection is welcome.
-Evaluation criteria: we expect reflections that are related to the content of each of the six days.
+Evaluation criteria: we expect reflections that are related to the content of each of the nine days.

 **Note: Alternative options for homework** if you find more useful to do other exercises, you can also submit one alternative exercise instead of one of the 3 listed above.
 So for example you can submit your experiments with Sphinx and github pages (option 2 below), and not do the document with the personal reflections.
 Here the alternative options: